gophish/gophish/README.md

 [Gophish](https://getgophish.com) is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.

 ###Current Status
-**Update 01/12/2016**
+**Update 02/9/2016**

 The [website is live](https://getgophish.com)!
-This website will contain all the documentation and updates for gophish activity.
+This website contains all the documentation and updates for gophish activity.

-Gophish is almost ready for its alpha release, and release 0.1 has been tagged!
-Just cleaning up some documentation and building the binary releases now.
-Expect a release announcement next week.
+Gophish version 0.1.1 [has been released!](https://github.com/gophish/gophish/releases/tag/v0.1.1).
+Just download and run the binary to take gophish for a spin.

 ###Install

-Installation of gophish is dead-simple - once the binaries are released (coming soon!), just download and extract the zip, and run the binary.
-Gophish will have binary releases for all platforms.
+Installation of gophish is dead-simple - just download and extract the zip containing the [release for your system](https://github.com/gophish/gophish/releases/), and run the binary.
+Gophish has binary releases for Windows, Mac, and Linux platforms.

 ### Building From Source
 **If you are building from source, please note that Gophish requires Go v1.5 or above!**

-To build gophish from source, simply run ```go get github.com/gophish/gophish``` followed by ```go build```.
-You should have a binary called ```gophish``` in the current directory.
+To build gophish from source, simply run ```go get github.com/gophish/gophish``` and ```cd``` into the project source directory.
+Then, run ```go build```.
+After this, you should have a binary called ```gophish``` in the current directory.

 ###Setup
 After running the gophish binary, open an Internet browser to http://localhost:3333 and login with the default username (admin) and password (gophish).